Taking sun care seriously

 - SPF of at least 30

-- At least a 4-star UVA rating or ‘UVA’ should be clearly marked in a circle to show that it meets European standards
+- At least a 4-star UVA rating or ‘UVA’ should be clearly marked to show that it meets European standards

 Out of date sunscreens are ineffective and won’t protect your skin from UV rays, leading to serious skin damage.

 Some sunscreens will have the expiration date clearly displayed on the packaging, and others can be quite vague.
-You may see an icon of a jar opening that has ‘12m’ printed on it, or there may be a different number such as ‘18m’ or ‘24m’.
+You may see an icon of a jar opening that has ‘12m’ printed on it.
+There may be a different number such as ‘18m’ or ‘24m’.
 This is an indicator of how long the product can be safely used after opening.
 If it is 12m, this means that you can use the sunscreen for 12 months after opening it.

-If you can’t remember when you last bought or opened your sunscreen, it’s fair to say it was most likely a long time ago and you should probably purchase another.
+Can you remember when you last bought or opened your sunscreen?
+It’s fair to say it was most likely a long time ago and you should probably purchase another.
 If in doubt, throw away your old sunscreen and purchase another for the safety of your skin.

 Don’t forget about your eyes

 We know how important it is to protect our skin from the sun’s UV rays.
 But are we paying enough attention to our eyes?

 UV radiation from sunlight can harm our eyes, leading to eye conditions such as: